KS1019/BitcoinPriceChecker/README.md

 - [ ] Use XCUITest on GitHub Actions.
 - [ ] Use swift-doc
 - [ ] Run SwiftyProfiler on PR

+# LICENSE
+It is licensed under MIT license.